 Beamish Open Air Museum is a recreation of a small Georgian-era village in the north-east of England, where you can ride a steam train, visit a 1900s Co-op store, and discover what life was like on the Home Front during the Second World War.
 The buildings have been moved, brick-by-brick, from their original locations to the museum, and costumed guides are on hand to complete the experience.
 Your entrance tickets are valid for a year and include daytime special events too.

 The Ironbridge Gorge, Shropshire, TF7 5UD

 In 1986 the Ironbridge Gorge was one of the first UK locations to be designated as a World Heritage Site – recognising the area’s contribution to the birth of the Industrial Revolution in the 18th century.
-Now Ironbridge is home to home to lots of brilliant museums and captivating interactive experiences.
+Now Ironbridge Gorge Museums is home to lots of brilliant exhibits and captivating interactive experiences.
 See what life was like more than 100 years ago at Blists Hill Victorian Town, how ‘the other half’ lived during the 18th & 19th centuries at the Darby Family homes, and step into a time capsule at former clay tobacco pipe factory Broseley.